Grimgoren/Portfolio/content/docs/index.md

 because it makes updating both Pico and your plugins way easier.
 Anyway, depending on the plugin you want to install, you may have to go through some more steps (e.g. specifying config variables) to make the plugin work.
-Thus you should always check out the plugin's docs or `README.md` file to learn the necessary steps.
+Thus you should always check out the plugin's  or `README.md` file to learn the necessary steps.

 Plugins which were written to work with Pico 1.0 and later can be enabled and